 Dr. Matthew King is Assistant Professor in Religious Studies at University of California, Riverside.
 His research examines Buddhist responses to the “crisis” of the Qing imperial collapse and the embrace of nationalism, science, and socialism in revolutionary Mongolia (1911–1937).
 He has published research on Buddhist–missionary encounters, Buddhist revival in post socialist Mongolia, and the impact of Buddhist Modernism on monastic education in Asia.

 Tugsu Armstrong received her B.A. in Sociology from the University of Michigan and is a graduate of Law from the University of Virginia School of Law.
 Upon graduating from University of Virginia School of Law, Tugsu worked at law firm Goodman Allen Donnelly in Charlottesville, VA.
 She soon commissioned as a JAG officer and graduated from Judge Advocate Officer Basic Course in May of 2016.
-Currently, Captain Armstrong is serving as the interim Chief of Legal Assistance at United States Army Garrison Humphreys' Consolidated Legal Center, Republic of Korea.
+Captain Armstrong has served as the Chief of Legal Assistance at United States Army Garrison Humphreys' Consolidated Legal Center, Republic of Korea.

 Dr. Jaspal Sandhu is a lecturer in design and innovation at the School of Public Health at the University of California, Berkeley.
 He is the co-founder of the Gobee Group, a social inovation design consultancy that partners with a number of international development organizations.
 Prio to Gobee, he worked for two years with the Mongolian Ministry of Health as a Fulbright scholar to research the design of health information systems for community health nurses (bag feldshers) in rural Mongolia.
 He speaks Mongolian, Spanish, Punjabi, and English.